marcushellberg/vaadin-tips/readme.md

 When styling your application, try to stay away from writing selectors against any `.v-` prefixed classnames, as this will make your CSS more bound to the specific implementing class.
 So, instead of styling `.v-vertical-layout`, give your layout a meaningful name with `addStylename()` and write your selector for that.
 This way, you have more freedom in changing the implementing layout without affecting your styles.

 Take advantage of the fact that Sass allows you to split up your stylesheets into separate files without incurring any runtime overhead.
-You will ussually want to keep styles for different views/components in separate files for easier maintenance.
+You will usually want to keep styles for different views/components in separate files for easier maintenance.
 When compiled, all your CSS will be in one file.

 **Remember that you need to manually compile the SCSS before moving to production, as the automatic compilation is disabled in production mode!**